 I am always keen to play an active role in supporting the School’s many activities and try to help with the development and progression of the school for the benefit of our children at this very important stage of their lives.

-Rev Trevor Wyatt – Governor
+Rev Trevor Wyatt – Co-opted Governor

-For the last 18 months I have been Vicar of Christ Church Bexleyheath – a large, busy Parish Church along Bexleyheath Broadway.
+For over two years I have been Vicar of Christ Church Bexleyheath – a large, busy Parish Church along Bexleyheath Broadway.
 Prior to taking this role in the Church, I spent 33 years working in British Telecom where my last job was Director of Voice Engineering where I led a large team of Professional Engineers who designed and built BTs Voice networks round the world.
 I am also a musician and a proficient pianist, organist and keyboard player.
 Of recent times I completed a Masters Degree in Ethics, and this is a particular personal interest of mine.
 I bring to the schools Leadership skills, recent understanding of HR Policies in Employment and Performance Management, Financial Management and Project Management.
 For the last year I have been involved as a governor Upton School, and it is a school very close to my heart as I went to the school when I was a boy.
 In addition to being a governor I also take regular school assemblies at the school as Vicar of Christ Church.
 I try hard to work collaboratively and effectively with other Governors and members of the Senior team to ensure that we achieve the flourishing of the school.

 Stuart Husbands – Co-opted Governor

 After graduating from University six years ago, I have been fortunate enough to work in a range of schools that have provided me with a great skill set and helped me to develop a huge passion for teaching.
 When the opportunity in late 2015 came up to work at Upton, I jumped at the chance.
 As I joined Upton, the school was in a huge transitional period of change and I wanted to bring my specific skills to the community to help guide it on the incredible transition it has undertaken to become outstanding.